-If you are feeding grains, the grains should always be well processed (boiled, extruded, pelleted, micronised or steam flaked) before being fed so the grain can still be digested even if they are not effectively chewed.
+If you are feeding grains, the grains should always be well processed (boiled, extruded, or pelleted) before being fed so the grain can still be digested even if they are not effectively chewed.
 Never feed whole grains to older horses that can’t chew very well.

 2. Hindgut loses some function

 It is thought that as horses age their hindgut loses some of its ability to ferment fibre.
 This is likely due to changing populations of bacteria in the hindgut associated with ageing.
 A reduction in fibre fermentation means that older horses get less of the goodness out of forage (which partly explains why old horses need to be fed more to maintain their bodyweight).

 Because the hindgut is not as effective at fermenting fibre, there should be a focus on feeding high quality forages with fibre that is easy to ferment.
 Lucerne/alfalfa hay and good quality, soft meadow/pasture hays are preferable to stemmy and mature hays that have tougher fibre to ferment.
 High energy ‘super fibres’ like sugarbeet pulp and soybean hulls are also excellent sources of fibre for older horses as they are very easy to ferment in the hindgut.